melihthedev/progress-bar/README.md

 # progress-bar
-Simple progress bare made with HTML5, CSS3 and JavaScript
+Simple progress bar made with HTML5, CSS3 and JavaScript